stroparo/jekyll-now/about.md

 I thrive for deliberate practice and this yielded several recommendations posted on [my LinkedIn profile](https://linkedin.com/in/stroparo).

-## Recent accomplishments

-* September, 2017: Joined a major financial corporation working with Chef Automation & Configuration Management, and Jenkins CI/CD Pipelines, for their long-term DevOps enablement project
-* January, 2017: CI/CD automation of an OpenShift on-premise QA to production environment for 200+ projects for Copel, the electric energy provider company of the state of Paraná in Brazil.

 ## Skills

 * Front-end web development